-How Often Do You Feed Fish?
+How Often Should You Feed Fish?

+so how often are you supposed to feed fish?
 The number of feedings per day varies by species.
 Most fish require 16- 24 hours to digest their food.
 Thus they do quite well with around one feeding or a maximum of two feedings per day.

 In fact, the majority of the fish thrive quite well with one feeding per day.